Ohio Drive

 Ohio Drive is a street in Southwest Washington, D.C., located in East and West Potomac Parks and bordering the Tidal Basin, Washington Channel, and the Potomac River.
 It is a central organizing feature of East Potomac Park, providing the only major vehicular route to and through the area.
-Unlike most roadways named after states in the District of Columbia, Ohio Drive is not an avenue, nor it is heavily used like Wisconsin or Rhode Island Avenues.
+Unlike most roadways named after states in the District of Columbia, Ohio Drive is not an avenue, nor is it heavily used like Wisconsin or Rhode Island Avenues.
 However, the segment from Independence Avenue to the Rock Creek and Potomac Parkway is an important commuter route.

 Ohio Drive SW is a contributing property to the East and West Potomac Parks Historic District, which was listed on the National Register of Historic Places in November 1973.

 It is not to be confused with Ohio Avenue, which ran between 13th and 15th streets NW until the 1920s, when it was eliminated by the construction of Federal Triangle.